yugabyte/yugabyte-db/docs/content/latest/architecture/docdb/sharding.md

 ![tablet_overview](/images/architecture/tablet_overview.png)

-Read/write operations are processed by converting the primary key into an internal key and its hash value, and determining what tablet the operation should be routed to.
+Read and write operations are processed by converting the primary key into an internal key and its hash value, and determining what tablet the operation should be routed to.

 The figure below illustrates this.